 For more information, visit:

-If you enjoyed learning how to make a roast duck, be sure to check out the recipe video below, where I share how to roast Rock Cornish Game Hens.
-Like the duck, these hens make a wonderful celebratory or holiday meal!
+If you enjoyed learning how to make a roast duck, be sure to check out the recipe videos below, where I share how to roast Rock Cornish Game Hens and Goose.
+Like the duck, these unique dishes will make a wonderful celebratory or holiday meal!

 Looking for Pastured Raised Meats and Poultry?

 If you can’t find grass-fed meats or pasture-raised poultry in your neighborhood supermarket or farmer’s market, check out US Wellness Meats for a wide variety of beef, lamb, pork, poultry, and more.

 - Use discount code MARYNEST and my link to save 15% off regular-priced items on your US Wellness Meats order.
 You can shop for a variety of products, including: